Changchun: Manchukuo and World War II

 On 10 March 1932 the capital of Manchukuo, a Japan-controlled puppet state in Manchuria, was established in Changchun.
 The city was then renamed Hsinking (新京 (Hsin-ching); Japanese: (Shinkyō); literally "New Capital") on 13 March.
 The Emperor Puyi resided in the Imperial Palace (帝宮) which is now the Museum of the Manchu State Imperial Palace.
 During the Manchukuo period, the region experienced harsh suppression, brutal warfare on the civilian population, forced conscription and labor and other Japanese sponsored government brutalities; at the same time a rapid industrialisation and militarisation took place.
 Hsinking was a well-planned city with broad avenues and modern public works.
 The city underwent rapid expansion in both its economy and infrastructure.
 Many of buildings built during the Japanese colonial era still stand today, including those of the Eight Major Bureaus of Manchukuo (八大部) as well as the Headquarters of the Japanese Kwantung Army.

+Changchun's city construction under Manchukuo became an archetypal example of the Pan-Asianist style of architecture pushed by Japanese planners.
+This style of Modern architecture had a heavy usage of concrete topped with ornamental roofs of Chinese or Japanese origin along with other classical or Asian-inspired decorations, made to reflect the Pan-Asianist national narrative of the infant Manchukuo state.